-Take control of your Apple Music account on all of your devices
+Manage your Apple Music subscription from any device

-It doesn't matter if you need to switch your account type or cancel your subscription altogether, you need to be able to manage your Apple Music account on all of your devices.
-Good thing, then, that Apple makes it fairly easy to do just that.
+It doesn't matter if you need to switch your account type or cancel your subscription altogether — you need to be able to manage your Apple Music account on all of your devices, including your iPhone, iPad, and Mac.
+Thankfully, Apple makes it very easy to do just that, no matter your device.

-Whether it's on your iPhone, iPad, or Mac, here's how you manage your Apple Music account.
+Whether on your iPhone, iPad, or Mac, here's how you manage your Apple Music account no matter where you are.

-How to move from an individual Apple Music plan to a Family plan

-If you want to create your own family plan, keep in mind that you'll first need to be the Family Organizer for your Family Sharing group.
+If you want to create your family plan in Apple Music on our best iPhones or iPad, keep in mind that you'll first need to be the Family Organizer for your Family Sharing group.
 If you haven't already, go to Settings > iCloud > Set Up Family Sharing to start that process.

 Once you've set up your Family Sharing group, here's how to switch your account.